EvyLynne/C-Code-Samples/ReadMe.txt

-The charGrid class are container objects that hold properties of the text grids used by Associate Professor Jean-Yves Herve' in CSC 412.
+The charGrid class are container objects that hold properties of the text grids used by URI Associate Professor Jean-Yves Herve' in CSC 412.
 An open file stream can be passed to the constructor which will unpack the file contents and set up the object.
 This is written to process integer values, but can easily be modified for doubles or floats.